mchatman/fetch-rewards-coding-exercise/README.md

 **Issue:**The `load_config` function did not validate the endpoint config causing a KeyError.

 **Fix:**Added validation for the `name` and `url` fields in the `load_config` function.
 If either is missing, the function returns None.

+### 8. Improved command line interface
+**Issue:**The command-line interface did not allow for customization of monitoring parameters and a help message.

+**Fix:**Added a help message and allowed customization of monitoring parameters.